christso/hope-mn-link/README.md

 # Task List

-## Issues
+## Persistent Storage

+- [ ] Store each HDMD Mint and Burn event as a MongoDB document.
+- [ ] Determine whether a DMD transaction is new or old by comparing CryptoID with MongoDB.
+You can use the Block Number, so if there are blocks that don't exist in MongoDB, then add those to MongoDB.
-- [ ] Cannot create MongoDB document with fields
+- [ ] Store each *new* DMD transaction as a MongoDB document.

-## Boilerplate

-- [x] Create web3 event listener on HDMD.
-- [ ] Store event log in MongoDB.
-Each event in HDMD will be a document.
-Each event in DMD will be another document.
-We need to link both documents and use the database to provide a reconciliation of both blockchains.
-The documents must store txnId.
-- [x] Create RESTful API using Express so that we can call different functions via the web browser.
+- [ ] Store reconciliation between DMD and HDMD in MongDB either using txnID in the corresponding blockchain, or storing both collections in a third collection containing 2 documents (DMD and HDMD).

 ## Mint

-- [ ] Watch for changes in DMD wallet on [cryptoID](https://chainz.cryptoid.info/dmd/address.dws?dH4bKCoyNj9BzLuyU4JvhwvhYs7cnogDVb.htm).
+- [X] Retrieve transasctions from DMD wallet on [cryptoID](https://chainz.cryptoid.info/dmd/address.dws?dH4bKCoyNj9BzLuyU4JvhwvhYs7cnogDVb.htm).
-- [ ] When the DMD wallet receives a staking reward, invoke mint(reward) on HDMD.
+- [ ] When the DMD wallet receives a staking reward (i.e. new staking transaction), invoke mint(reward) on HDMD.

 ## Burn

 - [ ] When a burn event is fired on HDMD blockchain, send DMD tokens to the address that wants to receive them.
 - [ ] Update MongoDB to reflect the decreased supply of DMD in the masternode, and HDMDs.
+Store the confirmed txnIDs in MongoDB.

 ## Reporting